 Step 3: Pass the Virginia Real Estate Salesperson Examination

 Since these are computerized exams, you’ll immediately know your score after writing them.
-Here’s more info about the exam.
+You can find more info about the exam further down this post.
 Once you pass the test, you can begin the registration process with the Virginia Real Estate Board.

 There will be a $52.00 fee and can be made payable by money order, cashier’s check, VISA or MasterCard.
 The processing time typically is 4 to 6 weeks.